jeles/jeles.github.io/_posts/2019-04-06-imclust-blog.md

 <br />
-For our 2 sample points that we look at previously, let's generate heatmaps that show the Pearson's coefficient between our sample points and all other points on the image.
+For our 2 sample points that we looked at previously, let's generate heatmaps that show the Pearson's coefficient between our sample points and all other points on the image.
 Warmer colors will be more correlated, cooler colors will be more anti-correlated.
 <br />